Mass Spectrum of Non-Charmed and Charmed Meson States in Extended Linear-Sigma Model: Results

 The Lagrangian of the extended linear-sigma model, Eq. \eqref{eq:Lagrng1}, has various parameters including $h_1$, $h_2$, $h_3$, $\delta_u$, $\delta_d$, $\delta_s$, $\delta_c$, $\delta_x$, $\delta_y$, $\epsilon_u$, $\epsilon_d$, $\epsilon_s$, $\epsilon_c$, $C$, $\lambda_1$, $\lambda_2$, $g_1$, and $g_2$.
 All these parameters are explained and determined in the Appendix \ref{sec:Parameters}.
 For large $N_c$, both parameters $h_1$ and $\lambda_1$ vanish, especially for SU(3) meson masses.
 The other set of parameters, $\sigma_u$, $\sigma_d$, $\sigma_s$, $\sigma_c$, $m_u$, $m_d$, $m_s$, $m_c$, $f_{\pi}$, and $f_K$, can be fixed from recent compilation of particle data group \cite{ParticleDataGroup:2022pth}.

+The mass of any particle can be determined by employing the parameters presented in Tab. \ref{Tab:1} and Table \ref{Tab:1}, along with their corresponding expressions.

 Our calculations for the masses of various meson states are summarized in Tabs. \ref{Tab:1} and \ref{Tab:2}.
-Our calculations, in which $h_1$, $\lambda_1$, $\lambda_2$ and $g_1$ are the only free parameters, are in excellent agreement with the recent compilation of the particle data group (PDG) \cite{ParticleDataGroup:2022pth}.
+Our calculations, in which $h_1$, $\lambda_1$, $\lambda_2$ and $g_1$ are the only free parameters, are in a good agreement with the recent compilation of the particle data group (PDG) \cite{ParticleDataGroup:2022pth}.
 The percent error is listed in the last column.
+It measures how different the two values, namely the calculated and measured masses, are in a form of a percentage of their corresponding average value.
+Concretely, the percent error quantifies how close the calculated value is to that measured value.
+Thus, the percent error is conjectured to provide enough information for the certainty assessment.
 The reason why some of these free parameters play crucial roles in some meson states is to be found in the corresponding analytical expressions of such meson states.

 The section that follows is devoted to the final conclusions and outlook.